 Visit a museum

-For a relatively small city, Luxembourg City has a number of high quality museums.
+For a relatively small city, Luxembourg City has lots of high quality museums.
 At the Museum of Modern Art (MUDAM), you can see three floors filled with contemporary art by the likes of Cy Twombly and Andy Warhol (my personal favorite).
 The Luxembourg City History Museum provides a deep dive into the cultural, political, and architectural history of the city and country.
 The National Museum of Art and History (NMHA) combines aspects of both subjects from Neolithic to modern times.
 All three museums are great options for things to do in Luxembourg City any day but especially when the weather doesn’t cooperate.

 Go wine tasting along the Moselle River